2019: I will unseat Wike – APC governorship aspirant - Vanguard News

-An All Progressives Congress (APC) chieftain in Rivers, Mr Tonye Cole, said he would unseat the present government in the state in 2019.
+An All Progressives Congress (APC) chieftain in Rivers, Mr Tonye Cole, has said that he will unseat the present government led by Governor Nyesom Wike in the state come 2019 election.

-Cole, who is aspiring to succeed Gov. Nyesom Wike, if given the ticket of his party, said that he would tackle economic and security challenges which the present administration had failed to do.
+Cole, who is aspiring to succeed Gov. Wike, if given the ticket of his party, said that he would tackle economic and security challenges which, according to him, the present administration has failed to do.

 He told newsmen in Abuja on Wednesday, after submitting his nomination form for the party’s primaries that he would attract foreign direct investment into the state.